NickMcConnell/Beleriand/docs/playing.rst

 quantity, a file name, or various other things.
 Normally you can hit return to choose the "default" response, or escape to cancel the command entirely.

-Some commands will prompt for a spell or an inventory item.
+Some commands will prompt for an inventory item.
 Pressing space (or ``*``) will give you a list of choices.
 Pressing ``-`` (minus) selects the item on the floor.
 Pressing a lowercase letter selects the given item.
 Pressing a capital letter selects the given item after verification.